GetLevvel/katacoda-scenarios/rhoar-spring-boot/microservices-3/01-review-the-initial-project.md

         return "Fallback";
     }
 ```
-So if our circuit is Closed, we expect to see a message similar to `Hello, <name>!`.
-If we have an Open circuit we will see `Hello, Fallback!`.
+So if our circuit is Closed, we expect to see a message similar to `You've picked apple!`.
+If we have an Open circuit we will see `You've picked banana from fallback!`.

 ## Congratulations